jovibor/HexCtrl/README.md

 ```cpp
 [[nodiscard]] bool PreTranslateMsg(MSG* pMsg);
 ```
-This method is mostly intended to use in non MFC apps, or if **HexCtrl** is used as a dll.
 The **HexCtrl** has many internal dialog windows.
 In order for dialog keyboard navigation to work correctly, this method must be hooked into your app's main message loop before `TranslateMessage` and `DispatchMessage`, or into MFC's `PreTranslateMessage` virtual function.
 ```cpp
 while (GetMessageW(&msg, nullptr, 0, 0)) {
     if (!TranslateAcceleratorW(msg.hwnd, hAccelTable, &msg)) {